i2y/hyperway/README.md

 **Schema-driven RPC development, redefined for Go.**

 Hyperway bridges code-first agility with schema-first discipline.
 Your Go structs become the single source of truth, dynamically generating Protobuf schemas at runtime.
-Serve production-ready gRPC and Connect APIs while maintaining the ability to export standard .proto files to share your schema-driven API with any team, any language.
+Serve production-ready gRPC, Connect, gRPC-Web, and JSON-RPC 2.0 APIs from a single codebase, with automatic OpenAPI documentation, while maintaining the ability to export standard .proto files to share your schema-driven API with any team, any language.

 ## 🚀 Why Hyperway?